Psi505/WiFi-Stealer/README.md

 - Undetectable by the default Windows Security AV (didn't test other AVs, but it should be also undetectable by them).
 - Exfiltrated cedentials can be sent to a [webhook](https://webhook.site/) or saved locally to a txt file.
 - The program has the ability to self-delete.
-- To avoid problems caused by specials characters, the credentials are also stored in a hexadecimal value (in the form `name:password`).
+- To avoid problems caused by special characters, the credentials are also stored in a hexadecimal value (in the form `name:password`).

 **Note**: When using [Webhook.site](https://webhook.site/), please take the expiration of the URLs into consideration.